Olivia Newton-John: 2012–2022: Vegas residency and final releases

 On 7 May 2019, Newton-John's elder brother Hugh, a doctor, died at age 80; his death left Newton-John as the sole surviving sibling from the original family.

 In recognition for "her work as an entertainer and philanthropist", she was bestowed Australia's highest honour, the Companion of the Order of Australia, in June 2019.

 In December 2019, Newton-John and Travolta also re-teamed for three live Meet 'n' Grease sing-along events in the Florida cities of Tampa, West Palm Beach and Jacksonville.
 Subsequently, a sing-along re-broadcast of Grease aired on CBS Television.

 In February 2020, Newton-John appeared at the Fire Fight Australia charity event.
 This was her final public performance.

-In January 2021, Newton-John released her final single, "Window in the Wall", a duet about unity which she recorded with her daughter Chloe Lattanzi.
+In January 2021, Newton-John released her single, "Window in the Wall", a duet about unity which she recorded with her daughter Chloe Lattanzi.
 The music video for the song peaked at No. 1 on the iTunes pop music video chart the week of its release.

+In February 2022, Newton-John's final studio recording was a duet version of "Jolene," recorded with Dolly Parton just months before Olivia's death in August 2022.
+There is a music video featuring the two of them.
+The song is featured on her posthumous duets album "Just the Two of Us: The Duets Collection, Volume 1."